microsoft/onnxruntime/docs/execution-providers/DirectML-ExecutionProvider.md

 {:toc}

 ## Install

 Pre-built packages of ORT with the DirectML EP is published on Nuget.org.
-See: [Install ORT](../install#cccwinml-installs).
+See: [Install ONNX Runtime](../install#cccwinml-installs).

 ## Requirements